-Laser-induced breakdown spectroscopy is a form of atomic emission spectroscopy that uses a high-powered laser to vaporize a soil sample, causing excitation of the metal atoms in the sample.
-As the atoms decay back to ground state, they emit photons at specific wavelengths for each element.
-With appropriate calibration of photon detectors, quantitative analysis of the metal content in soil and other media is possible.
-The Mel\Dok laser-induced breakdown spectroscopy system is a relatively new technology that has successfully completed laboratory testing and is ready for initial field evaluation.
-This system was demonstrated alongside three other participating technologies in this study.
-All participants set up and operated their instruments over a 1-week period in the Butte, Montana, area in September 1995.
+The Pace mobile atomic absorption system was successfully demonstrated alongside three other participating technologies in this study.
+All participants set up and operated their instruments during a 1-week period in the Butte, Montana, area in September 1995.
 The incorporation of conventional laboratory analysis into the demonstration plan provided a validated data set that could be used by developers to evaluate the performance of the technology.

-A comparison of the field soil sample data sets from the reference laboratories showed very close agreement.
-This observation suggests that the soil samples distributed to the demonstration participants were homogeneous in terms of their chemical composition.
+A comparison of the field soil sample results from the reference laboratories showed very close agreement.
+This observation suggests that the field soil samples distributed to the demonstration participants were homogeneous in terms of their chemical composition.
 A high degree of homogeneity facilitates comparison of the soil analysis results from the demonstrated technologies with those from the reference laboratories.
-Data from the reference laboratory and Mel\Delta k LIBS technology data are presented in a variety of formats to assist in comparing the data sets produced during the demonstration.
+Data from the reference laboratory and Pace technology data are presented in a variety of forms to assist in comparing the data sets produced during the demonstration.